mokujin-theme/mokujin-polybar-theme/README.md

 ## License
-This software is licensed under the GNU Affero General Public License v3+
+This software is licensed under the GNU General Public License v3+